TuxVinyards/qqX/README.md

 Multiple folders can help organise your distros.
 You can edit which VMs to show first in the general settings.

+If you you are finding the interface a bit cramped, re-run the installer making sure to run the desktop part, rather than skipping, will allow you to tweak the terminal size.
+Remember of course that terminal window sizing is also affected by the (monospaced) font size.
+For fonts you may need to see your host distro control panel.

 Please report any unnoticed errors.
 Also any difficulties you may have encountered.
 By using this software you become a valued member of the community and can help make this software better for others.

 ### Updating

 Make sure to use the installer script so that new features get added to your settings file.

+The main settings file has an option for placing updates in a custom folder, instead of the usual 'Downloads' one ...

 All locations and preferences will be kept.